LaRouche movement: Europe

-Sweden has an office of the Schiller Institute: Schillerinstitutet/EAP in Sweden, and the political party European Worker's Party (EAP).
-The former leader of the EAP, Ulf Sandmark, started as a member of the Swedish Social Democratic Youth League (SSU), and was assigned to investigate the EAP and the ELC.
+In Sweden, the former leader of the European Workers Party (EAP), Ulf Sandmark, started as a member of the Swedish Social Democratic Youth League (SSU), and was assigned to investigate the EAP and the ELC.
 After joining the EAP, he had his membership in SSU revoked.
 Following the Olof Palme assassination on February 28, 1986, the Swedish branch of the EAP came under scrutiny as literature published by the party was found in the apartment of the initial suspect, Victor Gunnarsson.
 Soon after the assassination, NBC television in the U.S. speculated that LaRouche was somehow responsible.
 Later, the suspect was released.
 No connection with LaRouche was shown.